 This basil-laced potato and vegetable frittata, adapted from a recipe by author Tamasin Day-Lewis, makes a satisfying lunch.
+This recipe first appeared in our May 2014 issue with the story Picnic by the Sea.

 - 1 lb. medium waxy potatoes